 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

 Residents of the state of Maine may apply for this scholarship if they are enrolled in an accredited college or vocational technical school and their parent or grandparent is a veteran.
-To be considered, an applicant must meet certain character and income requirements.
+To be considered for this $1000 scholarship, an applicant must meet certain character and income requirements.

 Each recipient of this scholarship will receive an award for $10,000 in order to assist eligible Maine students attain higher education.
 Students must plan to attend either a two- or four-year degree program at a college either in- or out-of-state, and must demonstrate “academic potential, community impact, and financial need” to be considered.